openstack-gitops/rhoso-gitops/containerfile/README.md

 ```

-The current repository is copied in the container, and is available in
+The current repository is copied into the container, and is available in
-/root/rhoso-gitops directly.
+/root/rhoso-gitops.

 You can, of course, bind-mount it from your workstation if you have anything
 to test: